tyger07/BF4-Server-Stats/readme.txt

 ## Changelog:

+12-30-2013
+- Fixed players of the week page grouping by player id instead of stats id to remove duplicates

 12-26-2013:
 - Fixed a stats conformity issue by filtering out false database data for players with incorrect secondary Player IDs.